Kelly Ripa’s Daughter Lola Consuelos Is Dazzling In Gorgeous New Selfie

 “You got your mama’s eyes.
 Pretty,” remarked a second Instagram user.

 “Can we get more videos of your voice, please?
-Your talent is immense and I love hearing it,” stated a third fan of the young woman, who enjoys the vocal videos, Lola, shares to Instagram.
+Your talent is immense and I love hearing it,” stated a third fan of the young woman, who enjoys the vocal videos Lola shares to Instagram.